 - Discontinue valet service until further notice (unless necessary due to physical or geographic constraints in order to accommodate individual guests with disabling conditions).

-- Any performances or entertainment should follow performing arts venues, museums, and movie theaters guidelines, and banquet services should follow Restaurant Guidelines.
+- Any performances or entertainment should follow performing arts venues, museums, and movie theaters guidelines, and banquet services should follow food and drink service guidelines.

 COVID-19 Prevention Form

 In order to open, if you have not already done so, please commit to complying with requirements of these checklists by filling out this short online form.
 Please note that religious organizations and licensed health care providers are not required to use this form.